hathitrust/holdings-backend/format_and_overlap_determination.md

 [^1]: System only uses n_enum which is likely wrong, but n_chron and n_enum_chron exist so changes should be easy.

-[^2]: This can lead to cases where a member providing more data or HT ingesting more HT Items can reduce access/cost.
-That is, if the institution or HT adds a record that does match, they will no longer be allocated a share of those that don't.
+[^2]: This can lead to cases where an organization providing more data or HT ingesting more HT Items can reduce access/cost.
+That is, if the organization or HT adds a record that does match, they will no longer be allocated a share of those that don't.

 [^3]: Implementation detail: `<member> => <format> : <num of orgs that hold a thing> : <frequency>` Total hscore for a particular member and format is thus  ∑(1 / number of orgs * frequency).
 This doubles as a data structure for overlap histograms which is why it is more complicated than it needs to be for only cost allocation.